Lisa Hendrickson

 Before starting her business, Lisa was director of communications at Park Tudor School in Indianapolis, a college-preparatory private school with nearly 1,000 students in junior kindergarten through grade 12.
 She previously served as media relations manager at Ameritech, Indianapolis (now AT&T), where her work garnered numerous industry awards.
 She has additional experience as a public relations officer and assistant director of communications for Merchants National Corporation (now PNC) and worked as an executive producer, producer, and statehouse reporter for Indianapolis broadcast media.

-Lisa serves on the executive committee of the Indianapolis Public Relations Society.
-She is a former board member of Dance Kaleidoscope and currently serves on its marketing committee.
-In addition, she has served on the boards of the Alpha Association of Indiana Chapter of Phi Beta Kappa and the International Center of Indianapolis.
+Lisa is a former board member of the Indianapolis Public Relations Society, Dance Kaleidoscope, Alpha Association of Indiana Chapter of Phi Beta Kappa and the International Center of Indianapolis.

 She holds B.A. degrees in English composition and French (magna cum laude, Phi Beta Kappa) from DePauw University.
 Fluent in French, she was awarded a Rotary Scholarship for graduate studies at the University of Paris IV (Sorbonne) and the Institut de Touraine (Tours, France).